kutia-software-company/express-typescript-starter/readme.md

 Clone or download this project.
 Configure your package.json for your new project.

-Then copy the `.env.example` file and rename it to `.env`.
+Then copy the `.env.example` file and rename it to `.env.development`.
 In this file you have to add your database connection information.

-Create a new database with the name you have in your `.env` file.
+Create a new database with the name you have in your `.env.development` file.

 Then setup your application environment.